dboddie-canonical-work/disgorged-docs/flutter-applications.rst

 If you don’t want your command prefixed you can request an alias for it on the `Snapcraft forum <https://snapcraft.io/docs/process-for-aliases-auto-connections-and-tracks>`__.
 These are set up automatically when your snap is installed from the Snap Store.

-The ``extensions`` keyword is used to easily incorporate Flutter’s common set of requirements.
-See `Snapcraft extensions <snapcraft-extensions.md>`__ for further details.
+The :ref:``extensions`` keyword is used to easily incorporate Flutter’s common set of requirements.
+See `Snapcraft extensions <snapcraft-extensions>` for further details.

 If your application is intended to run as a service you simply add the line ``daemon: simple`` after the command keyword.
 This will automatically keep the service running on install, update, and reboot.

 Building the snap
 ~~~~~~~~~~~~~~~~~

-First, make sure you’ve installed `Snapcraft <snapcraft-overview.md>`__ and create a new directory for your Flutter project.
+First, make sure you’ve installed :ref:`Snapcraft <snapcraft-overview>` and create a new directory for your Flutter project.

 Inside that directory, type ``snapcraft init``.
 This creates an additional subdirectory, called ``snap``, and inside that creates a template *snapcraft.yaml* file.